An explanation of words and phrases you’ll hear in UCD!

 |January start||Some programmes (mostly graduate) begin the academic year in January and go through to the following December.
 See also September start and May start.

-Study Abroad and Exchange student may also attend UCD for one trimester, beginning in January.
+Study Abroad and Exchange students may also attend UCD for one trimester, beginning in January.

 |Laboratory, Practicals and Fieldwork||These are opportunities for you to do the practical work related to your course and to put into practice the knowledge and techniques you learn in your lectures, e.g. carrying out chemistry experiments or visiting historic sites.|